A Solomon Mackey formula for graded bialgebras: Application to identity checking

 This all can be applied to a slightly wider class of identities.
 Indeed, while in (\ref{eq.idcheck.p12}) we don't allow the use of the identity map $\operatorname*{id}\nolimits_{H}:H\rightarrow H$, we can actually express $\operatorname*{id}\nolimits_{H}$ as the infinite sum $p_{0}+p_{1} +p_{2}+\cdots$.
 Infinite sums are not allowed in (\ref{eq.idcheck.p12}), but we can replace them by finite partial sums if we restrict ourselves to the submodule $H_{0}+H_{1}+\cdots+H_{k}$ of $H$.
 For example, if we want to prove the equality

 for any connected graded bialgebra $H$ (this identity is part of \cite[Theorem 1.4 \textbf{(b)}]{aphae}), then we can replace each $\operatorname*{id} \nolimits_{H}$ by $p_{0}+p_{1}+p_{2}$, which renders the equality amenable to our $\operatorname*{PNSym}$-method.
-The antipode $S$ of a connected graded Hopf algebra $H$ is also not directly of a form supported by our method, but can be written as an infinite sum
+Likewise, the antipode $S$ of a connected graded Hopf algebra $H$ is not directly of a form supported by our method, but can be written as an infinite sum

 which -- when restricted to a submodule $H_{0}+H_{1}+\cdots+H_{k}$ -- can be replaced by a finite partial sum.
-Thus, claims such as Aguiar's and Lauve's \textquotedblleft$\left( S^{2}-\operatorname*{id}\right) ^{k}=0$ on $H_{k}$ for any connected graded Hopf algebra $H$\textquotedblright\ can (for a fixed $k\in\mathbb{N}$) be checked using the $\operatorname*{PNSym}$-method (although this particular claim has been extended and proved in a much more elementary way in \cite{antipode-squared}).
+Thus, claims such as Aguiar's and Lauve's result \textquotedblleft$\left( S^{2}-\operatorname*{id}\right) ^{k}=0$ on $H_{k}$ for any connected graded Hopf algebra $H$\textquotedblright\ (see \cite[Proposition 7]{AguLau14}) can (for a fixed $k\in\mathbb{N}$) be checked using the $\operatorname*{PNSym}$-method (although this particular claim has been extended and proved in a much more elementary way in \cite{antipode-squared}).
 I believe that the field of Hopf algebra identities is vast and mostly unexplored so far.

-\begin{question} Is there a similar method for checking identities for general (not just connected) graded bialgebras?
-It appears natural to use the bialgebra $\operatorname*{PNNSym}$ (constructed in our second proof of Theorem \ref{thm.PNSym.alg}) instead of $\operatorname*{PNSym}$ here, but I don't know whether every identity can be proved in this way, since I don't know if there is an analogue of Theorem \ref{thm.pas-lin-ind} for weak mopiscotions and arbitrary graded bialgebras (see Question \ref{quest.pas-lin-ind-gr}). \end{question}
+Using Theorem \ref{thm.pas-lin-ind2}, we can obtain a similar method for checking identities for general (not just connected) graded bialgebras.
+Such identities can be viewed as equalities in the bialgebra $\operatorname*{WPNSym}\nolimits^{\prime}$ (constructed in our second proof of Theorem \ref{thm.PNSym.alg}) instead of $\operatorname*{PNSym}$.
+Incidentally, this shows that any such identity that holds for all graded $\mathbf{k}$-Hopf algebras will necessarily hold for all graded $\mathbf{k}$-bialgebras as well.

 \begin{question} Is there a similar method for checking identities between maps $H^{\otimes k}\rightarrow H^{\otimes\ell}$ as opposed to only maps $H\rightarrow H$ ? \end{question}

 The same problem without the grading has been solved by categorical methods in Pirashvili's 2002 paper \cite{Pirash02}.